roydegeest/rakwireless-docs/docs/wisgate/rak7243c/datasheet/README.md

 The RAK2013 integrates audio codec and audio amplifier on it, with carrier operator's network, it can support VoLTE function.
 For easy use, there are earphone connector, MIC connector and speaker connector with audio amplifier

-- For detailed information about the RAK2013, go to [RAK2013 Cellular Datasheet](#).
+- For detailed information about the RAK2013, go to [RAK2013 Cellular Datasheet](/wislink-lte/rak2013/datasheet/).

 <rk-img
-  src="/assets/images/datasheet/rak7243c/cellular-hardware-structure.png"
+  src="/assets/images/wisgate/rak7243c/datasheet/8.cellular-hardware-structure.png"
   width="75%"
   caption="Cellular Hardware Structure"
 />